-All India Coordinated Research Project on Soybean

-Presently, the project operates in 19 states with 33 coordinating centres and need based testing centres created for conducting location specific research and assessment/validation of soybean technologies.
+All India Coordinated Research Project on Soybean Presently, the project operates in 20 states with 34 coordinating centres (22 main and 12 voluntary/need based) created for conducting location specific research and assessment/validation of soybean technologies.
 For smooth functioning as well as suitability of technologies, the states have been classified in six major zones as given below.